-Why some generator muffler end have rain cap while others doesn’t have?
+Why do some generator muffler ends have rain caps while others don’t?

-Standards in generator exhaust system doesn’t restrict the design of manufacturers as long as it is safe, practical, economical and effective.
+Standards in generator exhaust systems don’t restrict the design of manufacturers as long as it is safe, practical, economical, and effective.

-The exhaust system requirement under the National Fire Protection Association in its Paragraph 7.10.3.5 of the NFPA 110 publication also known as Standard for Emergency and Standby Power Systems states that –
+The exhaust system requirement under the National Fire Protection Association in Paragraph 7.10.4.5 of the NFPA 110 publication also known as Standard for Emergency and Standby Power Systems states that –

 “For reciprocating engines, the piping shall terminate in any of the following: